Using personal reflection as a guide in your life and work

-When we work on our self-awareness we become more mindful in our lives.
-This is because when we’re observing ourselves in a situation we’re more present in it, stopping our minds from wandering or operating on autopilot.
-It’s easy to get caught up thinking about the past or future, so by observing life more closely, we will undoubtedly be more present.
+When we become more aware of ourselves in our everyday lives, we will inevitably be more present.
+This is because when we increase our awareness, we become more mindful of our surroundings and what we’re thinking and feeling.
+With a greater awareness of the present moment, our minds are less likely to wander or operate on autopilot.
+It’s easy to get caught up thinking about the past or future, so by observing our lives as they unfold, we will undoubtedly be more present.

 Personal reflection can also help us to promote gratitude because it encourages us to value every moment.
 If we’re increasing our mindfulness and journaling our experiences, we will undoubtedly increase our awareness of the things we’re grateful for.
 In addition to this, with regular reflection, we are better placed to notice the things that are no longer working.
 This helps us to make any necessary changes creating time and space for the things that bring us joy.

 Using personal reflection

 To get started, you may wish to consider what insight you’re hoping to achieve.
 Once you have a starting point you could draft a few questions to reflect on.
 For example, imagine you’ve attended a work meeting and you felt you were unable to get your ideas across despite having fully prepared.
 To find out why things didn’t go as you’d hoped, you could objectively ask yourself the following questions.
 What happened during the meeting that prevented me from contributing?
 How did I respond to the situation?
 How did it make me feel?
 Why do I think that was?
 What have I learnt about myself?
 And finally, what, if anything, might I do differently next time?